Sovereign's Prize

-The Sovereign's Prize is a British fullbore target rifle shooting competition.
-It is the climax of the National Rifle Association's annual Imperial Meeting and is widely regarded as one of the most prestigious prizes in the sport globally.
-The prize is typically referred to as the Queen's Prize or the King's Prize depending on the incumbent British monarch, although in colloquial use "the Queen's" has predominated due to the long reigns of Queen Victoria and Elizabeth II.
+The Sovereign's Prize, referred to as the Queen's Prize or the King's Prize depending on the incumbent British monarch, is the oldest fullbore target rifle shooting competition and is widely regarded as one of the most prestigious prizes in the sport globally.
+Founded in 1860, it was originally held annually on Wimbledon Common in London.
+The competition later moved to the purpose-built Bisley Camp where it is still held today.

-The Prize was first contested in 1860, with the winner receiving a gold medal and £250.
-Strictly speaking, the "Queen's Prize" refers to the £250 cash prize, which was originally the personal gift of Queen Victoria.
-As of 2022, the Prize has been contested 153 times, breaking only for the World Wars.
+The winner receives a gold medal and £250.
+Strictly, the "Queen's Prize" refers to the £250 cash prize, which was originally the personal gift of Queen Victoria.
+The gold medal is awarded by the Association.
+As of 2024, the Prize has been contested 155 times, breaking only for the World Wars.
 Although contested on an open basis, it has only been won three times by women (in 1930, 2000 and 2022).
-Five people have won it three times.
+Six people have won it three times.

-Course of Fire
+Course of fire

 As of 2022, the Prize is contested in three stages.
 Standard NRA targets are used, with scoring rings offering a maximum score of five points, plus a "v-bull" within the 5-ring (used for tie-breaking).
-Since the move to the National Shooting Centre at Bisley, the first and second stages have been contested on the 600yard range Century Range, whilst the final is contested on Stickledown Range (which can support shooting up to 1200yards).
+Since the move to the National Shooting Centre at Bisley, the first and second stages have been contested on the 600-yard range Century Range, whilst the final is contested on Stickledown Range (which can support shooting up to 1200 yards).

 Stages II and III are sometimes known as a "Queen's Prize" match.
 A "Queen's Prize" is used as the standard course of fire for fullbore rifle matches at the Commonwealth Games, although all competitors shoot all distances without elimination.

-Queen's I
+King's I

-Stage one is an open elimination round consisting of three "2+7" matches (2 sighters with 7 shots to count) at 300, 500 and 600yards.
+Stage one is an open elimination round consisting of three "2+7" matches (2 sighters with 7 shots to count) at 300, 500 and 600 yards.
 This gives a highest possible score of 105 with 21 V-bulls (rendered as 105.21v).

 The top three hundred competitors progress to the second stage, which typically includes scores of ~101 or better.

-Queen's II
+King's II

 Stage two consists of 2+10 matches at the same distances as the first stage.
 Qualification is on a "start from zero" basis, meaning that scores from the first stage are not carried forward and top qualifiers have no advantage over those with poorer scores in the first stage.
 The highest possible score is 150 with 30 v-bulls (150.30v).

 The top one hundred competitors progress to the third and final stage.
-The "Queen's Hundred" each receive an NRA '100' Badge.
+The "King's Hundred" each receive an NRA '100' Badge.
 The top scorer in the second stage is awarded an NRA Silver Medal for winning the "short range" portion of the competition, regardless of how they perform in the final.